wi-fighters/8-React-Redux-Shopping-cart/README.md

 Once the user clicks the checkout button the items will be removed from the Shopping Cart, the total amount will go back to 0 and the main Product List of items will show the current amount of items available after the last purchase.

-Make sure to use components _Examples of components: ProductList, ProdListItem, ShoppingCart, ShopCartItem._
+Make sure to use components _Create the following components: ProductList, ProdListItem, ShoppingCart, ShopCartItem._

 -   Use Create React App